 Values are the heart of all groups of every kind.
 They are the shorthand way of the describing our collective motivations.
 They connect us - they are the glue that binds the group together.
-They define its culture, the way it behaves and the impact that they have on their communities and the rest of the world.
+They define its culture, the way it behaves and the impact that it has on its community and the rest of the world.
 They are the compass which guides the group in its choices and actions, keeping it focused and on track.
 Our values show us the way.